Where to Stay in Prince Edward County: Accommodation & Area Guide

 • Featured Amenities: Pool, private beach, onsite restaurant/bar, and more

-We would also suggest checking out Angeline’s Inn because it’s highly rated and has a number of rooms/cabins with differing decor and a great onsite restaurant.
+We would also recommend checking out Angeline’s Inn because it’s highly rated and has several rooms/cabins with differing decor and a great onsite restaurant.

 Carrying Place – For Quieter Stays